Arca/Documentation

 logout

-Clear the saved JWT token.
+Clear the saved JWT token and revoke the refresh token.

 bash